 - 1 teaspoon pure vanilla extract

-- Add the egg, milk, vanilla and butter; stir until thoroughly combined (batter may be slightly lumpy).
+- Add the egg, milk, vanilla, oil and bananas; stir until thoroughly combined (batter may be slightly lumpy).

 - Melt the butter on a non stick griddle over medium heat.

 - Pour 1/4 cup sized pancakes onto the griddle.
 Cook until bubbles cover surface, 2 to 3 minutes.
 Flip, and cook until bottom is golden, about 1-2 minutes more.

 - Serve immediately and top with maple syrup and banana slices if desired.